“Yes,” I said, “I’ve watched you make a lot of progress.”

 This conversation is an amalgam of conversations I’ve had with therapy clients over the last decade who, like with most of my relational trauma clients, is re-learning what it feels like to hold and assert healthy boundaries.

-It’s a common experience in this re-learning: feeling like you can either not set boundaries and be taken advantage of, or hold boundaries at every turn and feel like a little battle-scarred and weary of it all.
+It’s a common experience in this re-learning.
+Feeling like you can either not set boundaries and be taken advantage of.
+Or hold boundaries at every turn and feel like a little battle-scarred and weary of it all.

-But, as I tell my therapy clients, I think there’s a very valid third option and there’s one specific question and tool I use to arrive at that third choice.
+But, as I tell my therapy clients, I think there’s a very valid third option.
+And there’s one specific question and tool I use to arrive at that third choice.

-Ask yourself: “What’s your level of investment?”
+Boundary setting: “What’s your level of investment?”

 For most individuals who come from relational trauma backgrounds – backgrounds in which they were raised by personality- or mood-disordered parents resulting in a childhood that didn’t meet their emotional and psychological developmental needs – boundaries can, at the beginning of the healing journey, feel like a little bit of a mystery.